Current Graduate Student

 In my free time I love climbing, hiking, crafting, and consuming lots of sci-fi and fantasy media.

-I am a fourth-year graduate student at Berkeley.
-My thesis project will focus on comparing planets in binary star systems to those in single star systems, within a volume-limited sample of nearby G- and K-type stars.
+I am a sixth-year graduate student at Berkeley.
+My thesis project focuses on comparing planets in binary star systems to those in single star systems, within a volume-limited sample of nearby G- and K-type stars.
 I am currently using the ShaneAO system on the 3-meter Shane Telescope at Lick Observatory and the DSSI Speckle Camera on the WIYN 3.5-meter telescope at Kitt Peak to obtain high-resolution images of my bright sample stars, searching for high-contrast and close-in binary systems.
 I am also using Keck-HIRES and the Automated Planet Finder to search for planets around the same sample of host stars.
 My goal is to perform a direct comparison between the planet populations in single versus binary stellar systems.

 Before becoming a graduate student at Berkeley, I was an undergraduate at Cornell University, where I worked with Terry Herter on FORCAST/SOFIA data of W3(OH), an ultra-compact HII region surrounding a newly formed massive star.